CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

    >**NOTE**: This script will install the certificate in the AVD-HP01-SH-1 session host.

-1. Once the execution iz completed, you'll be able see similar output as mentioned below.
+1. Once the execution is completed, you'll be able see similar output as mentioned below.

    ![ws name.](media/msix27.png)

 1. Go to **msixfile** file share and select the **7-Zip** file. **Copy** the **URL**.

+   >**NOTE**: We'll be using this URL in further steps.
+Make sure you to **Save** it in Notepad,

    ![ws name.](media/msix15.png)